-individuals who have relatively good knowledge on the hazardous areas in and around their community.
+all men, women and children who have relatively good knowledge on the hazardous areas in and around their community.

-Key informants may include, but are not limited to, community leaders, mine-affected individuals, schoolteachers, religious leaders etc.
+Note: Key informants may include, but are not limited to, community leaders, mineaffected individuals, schoolteachers, religious leaders etc.

 lachrymatory ammunition

 lachrymatory ammunition contains chemical compounds that are designed to incapacitate by causing short-term tears or inflammation of the eyes.